santhoshraaj18/Search-CSV-Files-in-S3-Bucket/README.md

-# Search-CSV-Files-in-S3-Bucket

-Here is a README.md file that explains the code and concepts used in your Jupyter Notebook:

 # Searching CSV Files in an AWS S3 Bucket

 This project provides a Python script designed to search for specific keywords within CSV files stored in an AWS S3 bucket.
 It leverages the `boto3` library to interact with S3 and the `tabulate` library for presenting search results in a readable format.
 The script is structured to work efficiently by using multithreading to process multiple CSV files concurrently.